 13. Sugar-free protein shakes

 Protein shakes without added sugar are a great way to snack.
 You can jazz them up with unsweetened cocoa powder, crushed berries, cream and sweetener.
 They can be as tasty and satisfying as a sugary milk shake – but are oh so much better for you!
-Carb count depends on the brand, but should usually be 3-5g per 100g.
-In the UK, Reflex is a good brand to try.
-In USA, check out EAS.
+Carb count depends on the brand, but should usually be 1-3g per 100g.

 14. Sugar-free chocolate

 Yes – you can have chocolate on a low-carb diet!
 It’s the sugar that you should beware, not the cocoa.
 For example, Cavalier Belgian dark chocolate has only 4g net carbs per 40g bar.

 You can also get sugar-free low-carb candy bars, for example, Atkins Advantage range.